rsleiberin/janus/README.md

 ## Directories
 - `[frontend](./frontend)`: Hosts the Next.js-based frontend application and its associated files.
 - `[app](./app)`: Contains the backend Flask structure, including API logic.
-- `[utils](./utils)`: Intended for future utility scripts and functions that enhance the application efficiency and utility.